burrt/burrt.github.io/index.md

 * **[Tripadvisor](https://www.tripadvisor.com.au/)**
 * **Software Engineer**
-  * A member of the Viator Partner Platform team empowering Viator's partners
+  * A member of the Viator Partner Program team empowering our partners such as content creators and travel bloggers with destinations and attractions they love
   * Designed and implemented the caching layer for one of our core services to enable the scalability and performance we were aiming for
-  * Java, React, Redis, AWS
+  * AWS, Java, React, Redis

 #### August 2020 - January 2021